LSU Health New Orleans Supports Musicians and Artists

 “The clinic has helped our community in so many ways,” Harrison-Nelson said.
 “I’ve had chemo, radiation, and surgery, and so far, so good.
 I can get my meds, therapy.
 Do you remember the Schwegmann’s grocery store?
 You could get everything you need in one stop.
 The clinic is like healthcare Schwegmann’s.”

 Every detail Harrison-Nelson adds to her beadwork represents some aspect of personal and cultural survival.
 Her father, Big Chief Donald Harrison, Sr., always encouraged her to take her art beyond the “simply pretty.”

 “He said, you have to get to the higher levels of learning and understanding—analysis and synthesis,” Harrison-Nelson said.
 “You have to express yourself on your own terms and honor who you are.”

 She pointed to a photo of her father that hangs on the wall of her studio.
 He died at age 65, a few months after the New Orleans Musicians’ Clinic opened.
 In the photo, he wears a massive, white Mardi Gras Indian suit with an enormous, feathered headpiece.

 “You can’t see me, but I’m in that photo,” Harrison-Nelson said.
 “I’m standing on a chair behind him, holding his crown up.”

 “I’ve been lucky, and some of us are not as lucky,” she continued.
 “The clinic is committed to protecting not just people, but cultures, and African American cultures.
 They don’t provide just medical care, but look after your overall quality of life.
 And as a breast cancer survivor, I’m alive.
 I’m alive!
 I tell myself that every day.”

-LSU researchers advance the science to fight breast cancer, from prevention and detection
+LSU researchers advance the science to fight breast cancer, from prevention and detection to treatment

 Breast cancer is the most common cancer in American women besides skin cancer.
 About